 Most non-dairy margarines work well in baking, cooking, and/or as spreads.
-Several non-hydrogenated brands are listed within our product lists, such as Earth Balance / Smart Balance.
+Several non-hydrogenated brands are listed within our product lists, such as Earth Balance / Smart Balance, plus you can see the products we’ve reviewed below.

 Oil is the most used butter replacement in my household.
 This can take some experimentation, but oil can be utilized for butter, even in baking.
 Obviously oil will work great anywhere butter is called for in sautéing or roasting.
 However, in baking much less oil is typically required, as it will yield a somewhat “oily” product if you use a 1:1 ratio.
 As a fat equivalent, they say that 7/8 cup vegetable oil equals 1 cup of butter.
 I don’t typically agree with this.
 I use 3/4 the amount or less.